 Open today from 8:30am to 4:30pm.
 Closed from noon to 1:00 PM every day, for lunch

 Deep East Texas Regional Housing Authority is a public housing agency in Jasper, Texas that participates in the Section 8 Housing Choice Voucher, Homeownership Voucher, and Family Self-sufficiency programs.
-As of November 14th, 2018, Deep East Texas Regional Housing Authority has 1 waiting lists that are open now or opening soon.

 Deep East Texas Regional Housing Authority serves Angelina County, Hardin County, Houston County, Jasper County, Newton County, Polk County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Trinity County and Tyler County.